 BIOL 3130 (F) Ecology of Plants.
 This course is designed to give students exposure to aspects of plant ecology.
-We will study the environmental factors that govern the abundance and distribution of plants including water, soil, light, and temperature.
-The course will primarily focus on individuals and populations, however, some community and ecosystem elements will be explored pertaining to environmental concerns, including global warming and effects of pollution. .4 s.h.
-Prerequisites: BIOL 2110, 2120.
+Students will study the environmental factors that govern the abundance and distribution of plants including water, soil, light, and temperature.
+The course will primarily focus on individuals and populations; however, some community and ecosystem elements will be explored pertaining to environmental concerns, including global warming and effects of pollution.
+Four hours of lecture, three hours of laboratory each week.